webzakimbo/bcome-read-the-docs/docs/source/core-concepts/nodes.rst

 AWS Cluster
 ^^^^^^^^^^^

 An EKS Kubernetes cluster hosted in Amazon Web Services.
+It is denoted by type ``aws-k8s-cluster``.

 .. code-block:: yaml